slowernews/wisdom-tldr/chapters/chapter_appendix.md

 surprises only happen when they didnt repaeat on ones lifetime

-“Shallow men believe in luck or in circumstance.
-Strong men believe in cause and effect.” -- Ralph Waldo Emerson -->
+> *'Shallow men believe in luck or in circumstance.
+Strong men believe in cause and effect.' -- Ralph Waldo Emerson* -->